Apr 24, 2024 • 10 min read

 9. Visit the Blanton Museum of Art on Thursdays

-The museum’s rotating exhibitions introduce people to some of the most exciting and innovative artists of our time who are creating art pieces that speak to the biggest topics in Texas and the world today.
-The Blanton is also home to the Austin building that was designed by Ellsworth Kelly.
-The limestone building has luminous-colored glass windows and is an Insta-worthy spot.
+The museum’s rotating exhibitions introduce people to some of the most exciting and innovative artists of our time who are creating work that speaks to the biggest topics in Texas and the world today.
+The Blanton is also home to the Austin building designed by Ellsworth Kelly.
+The limestone structure has luminous-colored glass windows and is a photo-worthy spot.

 10. See the Cathedral of Junk

-Planning tip: To visit the Cathedral of Junk, you must call ahead (512-299-7413) and make an appointment with Hannemann as it is located on his private property.
-The Cathedral of Junk is his personal art piece, so while you may want to bring a piece of junk to add to the cathedral, it’s best to leave it at home.
+Planning tip: To visit the Cathedral of Junk, you must call ahead (512-299-7413) and make an appointment with Vince Hannemann as it's located on his private property.
+The Cathedral of Junk is his personal art piece, so while you may want to bring a piece of junk to add to the project, it’s best to leave it at home.
 Just enjoy the artwork as it is and take lots of pictures.

 Explore related stories